MAKaminski/alpha-kite-max/context/TECHNICAL.md

 * 5 GB egress <- Monitor
 * 5 GB cached egress <- Monitor
 * 1 GB file storage <- Monitor

+# FEATURE BASED DEPLOYMENT

+Prior to updating any code, a feature or issue should be created in github properly referencing what we are updating.
+Any code updates completed need to be submitted as part of the issue/feature pull request.